Eco-Friendly Tips for Cleaning Your Decorative Mirrors

 What Should You Wipe Your Mirror With?

-You can use water alone or any of the non-toxic cleaning agents we suggested earlier when you clean your decorative mirrors with newspaper.
+You can use water alone or any non-toxic cleaning agents we suggested earlier when you clean your decorative mirrors with newspaper.
 The best part about using newspaper, though, isn’t just that it’s streak-free.
 After you re-use your newspaper to clean your glass surfaces, you can still put it in your recycling bin.
-You’ll be reducing the amount of paper you’re using, re-using the newspaper, and then recycling, too.
-If that’s not living green, then we don’t know what is!
+You’ll reduce the amount of paper you’re using, reuse the newspaper, and recycle.
+If that’s not living green, we don’t know what is!

 Not Sure Which to Choose?
 Start Simple!

-We’ve made quite a few suggestions for cleaning your decorative mirrors in this article, and we understand that you might be feeling a little bit overwhelmed.
+We’ve made several suggestions for cleaning your decorative mirrors in this article, and we understand that you might be feeling slightly overwhelmed.
 Which should you choose?
-If one of these suggestions doesn’t stand out to you as the best right away, begin with the simplest and see if it works.
+If one of these suggestions doesn’t stand out to you immediately, begin with the simplest and see if it works.

 Start with some newspaper or a soft rag and dampen it with warm water.
-Gently wipe the mirror down, making sure that you catch all moisture and leave the mirror dry.
-If that doesn’t get rid of stains and streaks, move on to one of our other solutions and keep going until you find the right one for your mirror and your home!
+Gently wipe the mirror down, ensuring you catch all moisture, and leave the mirror dry.
+If that doesn’t eliminate stains and streaks, move on to one of our other solutions and keep going until you find the right one for your mirror and home!
 Good luck!

 Julia